11 days and 10 nights

 Moscow is Russia's political and financial capital as well as a major world class cultural center.
 The city includes many must see attractions from the Kremlin and Red Square to the Assumption Cathedral.
 Moscow is the largest city in Europe.
 It is unique in that it blends the ancient with the modern.
 See medieval structures among modern office buildings, walk down crooked old city streets opening up to wide busy boulevards.
 It is a fantastic city and truly a site that shouldn't be missed.

 This luxurious four-deck vessel was built in Russia in 2019.
 The ship features 2 bars, a restaurant, a reading lounge, conference hall/movie theater, a souvenir store and a medical room.
 The ship has an elevator which makes it stand out from many other Russian cruise ships.
 All cabins are outside with floor-to-ceiling windows, equipped with wardrobe, satellite-TV, safe, fridge, hairdryer, radio, telephone, private facilities (shower, bathtub in Suite), panoramic window or balcony, 220 volt sockets.

 Prices are per person.

-The surcharge for single occupancy in a double cabin is 75% of the total amount for the cruise.
-Surcharge for single occupancy in Deluxe cabins, Junior Suites and Suites is 100% of the cruise price.
+The surcharge for single occupancy in a Standard, Deluxe or Junior Suite cabin is 75% of the total cruise price.
+Surcharge for single occupancy in Suites is 100% of the cruise price.